 Always make sure the trucking company you work for provides newer and modern truck equipment.

-“Our equipment is two years old or less.
+“Our equipment is three years old or less.
 It’s important to keep our equipment up to date for our drivers.”

 2. How Often is Equipment Replaced/Upgraded?